in

 Fungal spores carrying the disease are spread on the wind or by insects.
 Spores germinate and grow when plants are moist from heavy dew or frequent rain.

-Fruits of tomato, eggplant, pepper: sunken spots appear on the stem end of fruits; concentric ring pattern or target-shape appearance around spots; disease moves from stem to rot fruit.
+Early blight appears as sunken spots on the stem end of fruits tomatoes, eggplants, and peppers.
+A concentric ring pattern or target-shape appearance appears around spots.
+The disease moves from the stem to rot the fruit.

-Tubers of potatoes: tuber lesions are brown or black sunken spots less than ½ inch wide.
+Early blight potato tuber lesions are brown or black sunken spots less than ½ inch wide.

 • Use seed potatoes certified disease free.

-• Do not plant tomatoes and potatoes close together to prevent cross infection.
+• Do not plant tomatoes and potatoes close together to prevent cross-infection.

 • Rotate tomato and potato crops that do not get early blight.